wp-plugins/orbisius-simple-feedback/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Showing the success message near the send button
+* Autohide on success after 3.5 sec

 = 1.0.2 =
 * Including the IP address(es) of the person and their browser in the message
 * Added alignment options for the feedback call to action: bottom left, bottom center, bottom right.